GraC2H5OH/CMF_FFS/README.md

 ### What will be done
 Soon
 ### Sources
-i will use [this](https://www.kaggle.com/datasets/jarbol/oil-gas-predict) dataset
+i will use [this](https://www.kaggle.com/datasets/jarbol/oil-gas-predict) datasets